 Winter is coming.
 (In comes Game of Thrones intro.)
 While you shouldn’t have to prepare quite the same way the Starks and Lannisters will, it’s still essential to make sure your home is ready for the cold.
-Here are a few suggestions from D & K Heating Service Experts to get you started.
+Here are some tips from D & K Heating Service Experts to get you started.

 You don’t need cold air returns in the cooler months right?
 Wrong.
 Verify your air returns (the bigger vents) are not blocked and that air can flow easily into them.
 Your cold air returns are necessary to help your heating equipment run efficiently.